deepanshs/mrsimulator/docs/user_guide/method/method.rst

 '''''''''''''''''''''''''''''''''

-One way you can select a subset of single-spin transitions, even if you don't know the spin :math:`I` and its associated energy eigenstate quantum numbers, is to request all transitions whose spin transition symmetry function, :math:`\text{p}_I` symmetry function is :math:`-1`, i.e.,
+One way you can select a subset of single-spin transitions, even if you don't know the spin quantum number :math:`I` and its associated energy eigenstate quantum numbers, is to request all transitions whose single-spin transition symmetry function, :math:`\text{p}_I` symmetry function is :math:`-1`, i.e.,

 .. math::
     \text{p}_I(m_f,m_i) = m_f - m_i = -1.

-The :math:`\text{p}_I` spin transition symmetry function is also known as the `coherence order of the transition <https://doi.org/10.1016/0022-2364 (84)90142-2>`_.
+The :math:`\text{p}_I` single-spin transition symmetry function is also known as the single-spin `coherence order of the transition <https://doi.org/10.1016/0022-2364 (84)90142-2>`_.

 .. note::